-Coordinator/instructor will not contact you about missing or incomplete assignments.
+• Coordinator/instructor will not contact you about late, missing, or incomplete assignments.

-If you miss the deadline for a quiz, a discussion, a Similarity Check assignment, or an exam, the relevant Canvas page will say the upload feature is no longer available: you will need to contact the instructor and request permission to participate.
+If you miss the deadline for a quiz, or a discussion, the relevant Canvas page will say the upload feature is no longer available: you will need to contact the instructor and request permission to submit.
+Permission for late submission is not guaranteed - there needs to be a genuine reason why the deadline was missed.

-• It may be possible to avoid a late penalty IF YOU CONTACT THE INSTRUCTOR AT LEAST 24 HOURS IN ADVANCE.
-You should email the course coordinator and explain what issue (e.g., bereavement, illness) necessitates lateness.
+You should email the instructor and explain what issue (e.g., bereavement, illness) necessitates lateness.
 In some cases, documentation may be requested.
 If a lateness allowance is agreed to, this applies to a single assignment only.
 It does not allow you to delay future assignments.
 Note, conference attendance or doctoral qualifying examinations or thesis/dissertation defenses do not constitute valid lateness excuses.